 The Company also uses foreign currency forward contracts to mitigate variability in gains and losses generated from the re-measurement of certain monetary assets and liabilities denominated in foreign currencies.
 These derivatives do not qualify for special hedge accounting treatment.
 These derivatives are carried at fair value with changes recorded in financial income, net.
-Changes in the fair value of these derivatives are largely offset by re-measurement of the underlying assets and liabilities.
-Cash flows from such derivatives are classified as operating activities.
+Changes in the fair value of these derivatives are largely offset by the re-measurement of the underlying assets and liabilities.
 The derivatives have maturities of approximately twelve months.
-As of December 31, 2018 and 2017, the Company's transactions were \$ 16,023 and \$ 24,593, respectively.
+As of December 31, 2019 and 2018, the Company's outstanding non-hedge transactions were \$ 15,741 and \$ 16,023, respectively.

-The fair value of the outstanding non-designated foreign exchange contracts recorded by the Company on its consolidated balance sheets as of December 31, 2018 and 2017, as assets and liabilities is as follows:
+The fair value of the outstanding non-designated foreign exchange contracts recorded by the Company on its consolidated balance sheets as of December 31, 2019 and 2018, as assets and liabilities are as follows:

-Foreign exchange forward and Decem ber 3 1, options contracts Balance sheet 2018 2017 Fair value of foreign exchange non-designated hedge transactions Other receivables and prepaid expenses \$ 94 \$ 6 Fair value of foreign exchange non-designated hedge transactions Other payables and accrued expenses (147) Total derivatives non-designated as hedging instruments 94 (141)
+Foreign exchange forward and December 31, options contracts Balance sheet 20 19 2018 Fair value of foreign exchange non-designated hedge transactions Other receivables and prepaid expenses \$ 12 \$ 94 Total derivatives non-designated as hedging instruments 12 94